 All counselors will be part of a pre-camp Orientation & Training program (lasting 7-10 days, on average), as well as in-service education, reflection, and processing sessions during the camp season.
 Counselors are supervised by Division Leaders in each camper Division, providing them with active oversight, evaluation, skill-building, support, and motivation throughout the summer.
 Our Division Leaders (at least 21 years old) are often former counselors who have displayed exceptional skills in leadership and are trained further on child development, counseling, leadership, and other areas.
 Some Division Leaders work in the off-season as teachers, graduate students, or in other related fields.
-Division Leaders are supervised by our Head Counselors, Kyle (Boys Head Counselor) and Mariah Yahn (Girls Head Counselor).
-They, in turn, are directly supported by Amanda Wachstein, our Assistant Director, and Aaron Selkow, Director, and will have additional support from Wellness Coaches and Assistant Head Counselors this summer.
+Division Leaders are supervised by our Assistant Directors, Kyle Yahn and Erica Lakind.
+They, in turn, are directly supported by Aaron Selkow, Director, and will have additional support from Wellness Coaches and Campus DLs this summer.
+The Discovery Camp program falls under Kyle and Erica's purview and there are additional staff assigned.
+All Discovery Camp cabins will have counselors selected from the staff on-site throughout the summer.